Bruce Cassidy: Jacksonville Lizard Kings (1996–1998)

 Cassidy retired as a player with the Indianapolis Ice of the IHL to become head coach of the Jacksonville Lizard Kings of the ECHL in 1996–97.
 Cassidy took over the team which started the year 6–12–2, and led them to a 15–25–10 record.

 The Lizard Kings greatly improved in Cassidy's second year with the team, finishing with a 35–29–6 record for 76 points.

-In 2021, one of his former players referenced him in a throwback game to the Lizard Kings.
-Greg Capson (1969-present) played for the Lizard Kings in its beginning years and was used as someone who would "take care of the little ones", according to Brubaker.

 Indianapolis Ice (1998–1999)

 In 1998–99, Cassidy was promoted to head coach of the Indianapolis Ice of the IHL, the club finished the year at 33–37–12 for 78 points and qualified for the playoffs.
 In the first round, they played the heavily favoured Cincinnati Cyclones in a best of three series, and the Cyclones won Game 1 4–2.
 The Ice came back and won Game 2 4–3 in overtime, and then took the series by winning 1–0 in Game 3 in Cincinnati.
 In the second round, the Ice fell three games to one to the Detroit Vipers and were eliminated from the playoffs.